-The Boettcher Foundation will not release any student’s information to federal officials or anyone else outside of our campus partners for recruitment purposes, unless we receive a lawful subpoena or warrant that requires us to do so.
+The Boettcher Foundation will not release any student’s information to federal officials or anyone else outside of our campus partners unless we receive a subpoena request that we will notify the applicant about first.

 Relatives of Boettcher Trustees, officers or employees of the Boettcher Foundation are not eligible.

 Once you apply, the Boettcher Foundation Scholarship selection committee judges each student on:

 As a merit-based scholarship, we define merit as “merit of circumstance,” meaning the selection criteria above and more.
 We care deeply about lived experience and the context in which a student has thrived as a leader, either because of or in spite of personal circumstances.
 Competitive candidates also demonstrate strong potential for continued leadership and service.

 The Boettcher Foundation hosts webinars annually in the fall and spring.
 Titled “Everything You Need to Know About Scholarships,” the webinars go over how students can “ACE” their college and scholarship applications, including tips on how to make their applications stand out.
 Check back in the coming months as we will typically share the webinar dates at least a month in advance of the first scheduled date.